adam-mcdaniel/harbor/README.md

 ## About the Author

-I'm a *bored* sophomore in college working on projects to fill the time.
+I'm a *bored* 19 year old sophomore in college working on projects to fill the time.
 If you enjoy my work, consider supporting me by buying me a coffee!

 <a href="https://www.buymeacoffee.com/adam.mcdaniel" target="_blank">
   <img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height="60px" width="217px"/>